miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 - It’s a deterministic and easy-to-test improvement: If it works, commit it with a meaningful message (e.g., “Add card2 form submission route and pipeline update for user choice”).
 - After this step, you can confidently proceed to the next refinement, such as displaying the updated pipeline state or moving to Card 3 once user input is locked in.

+---

+## Whoah There o1, Let's Craft That JSON Blob First!

+> Astounding!
+It ran without an error.
+It's not the POST method I was looking
+> for, but it sets the stage for the JSON data blob refinement work we need to
+> do, and o1 even recognizes the refinement work we need to do on its
+> data-structure before moving on!

 **Me**: It ran!
 And on the resulting URL:

 http://localhost:5001/workflow/card2-submit